 Mailing List – If you are interested in hearing about events at the garden or plan to join as a member, please like us on Facebook or contact us to join our email list so you will receive our announcements.

-How to Join – To participate as a gardener, please fill out an Application Form, Pay Your Fees Online, or Contact Us by email at garden@hubbardhall.org or call Bliss at 518-677-3151.
+How to Join – To participate as a gardener, please fill out an Application Form, Pay Your Fees Online, or Contact Us by email at garden@hubbardhall.org or call Bliss at 518.677.3151.
 Application forms can be mailed to Community Garden c/o Bliss McIntosh, 1318 County Route 59, Cambridge, NY 12816.
-Checks should be made out to Hubbard Hall Projects, Inc.
+Please make checks out to Hubbard Hall Projects.

 Renewing your membership and plot fees – Renew online!